dmatavel/so_long/README.md

 ## Compilation and execution

+1. Skip this step if you have **[gcc](https://gcc.gnu.org/)** installed.

+Assuming that you are using Ubuntu 22.04 or 20.04, update your system executing in your terminal:

+    sudo apt update

+followed by

+    sudo apt upgrade

+Install **gcc** with:

+    sudo apt install build-essential

-so_long uses the graphic library MiniLibX and its Linux version, as said in [42Docs](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html), "requires `xorg`, `x11` and `zlib`, therefore you will need to install the following dependencies: `xorg`, `libxext-dev` and `zlib1g-dev`.
-Installing these dependencies on Ubuntu can be done as follows" :
+2. so_long uses the graphic library MiniLibX and its Linux version, as said in [42Docs](https://harm-smits.github.io/42docs/libs/minilibx/getting_started.html):

+"requires `xorg`, `x11` and `zlib`, therefore you will need to install the following dependencies: `xorg`, `libxext-dev` and `zlib1g-dev`.
+Installing these dependencies on Ubuntu can be done as follows":

     sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev

-If you downloaded the zip file, extract it and enter the **so_long-main** folder.
+3. If you downloaded the zip file, extract it and enter the **so_long-main** folder.
 With a right click on your file browser, select the option **Open in Terminal** or something like that.

 If you've cloned the repository, simple go inside the program's directory.
 Copy and paste or write in your terminal:

     make so_long